nebudev14/TheraTracker/backend/README.md

 # TheraTracker Backend
 Backend for TheraTracker.
 Server built with flask.
-Webscraping built with BeautifulSoup.
+Used Google Mapis API, Google Places API, and Geocoding API to get nearby thearpists and psychiatrists.